vladiim/fitafy/README.md

 * _Run Cucumber_: `cucumber`
 * _Run Rspec_: `rspec spec`
 * _Run jasmine_: `rails s` then visit http://localhost:3000/jasmine
-* _Guard_: `guard` will run rspec & jasmine in the console and re-run tests as you press Crtl + s in tested files
+* _Guard_: the command `guard` will run rspec & jasmine in the console and re-run tests as you press Crtl + s in tested files